If you have any questions please contact the Office of Admissions at email@example.com.

 The portfolio needs to be accompanied by a portfolio summary that lists the following for each piece:

-Portfolios should only be uploaded in the following file formats: GIF, JPG, PNG, PDF, PowerPoint or Word.
+Portfolios may only be uploaded in the following file formats: GIF, JPG, PNG, PDF, PowerPoint or Word.

 Domestic applicants: learn more about how to apply for financial aid.